benfreke/oc-menumanager-plugin/README.md

 - Obviously the [OctoberCMS](http://octobercms.com/) creators, [Samuel Georges](https://github.com/daftspunk) and [Aleksey Bobkov](https://github.com/alekseybobkov)
 - [DanielHitchen](https://github.com/DanielHitchen) for bug reporting, enhancements and requests/ideas
 - [Adis](https://github.com/adisos) for help with the 1.1.x releases
+- Various other people who have taken the time to create Pull Requests.